 There have been a slew of rumours about Navi’s eventual performance, ranging from it being ‘as bad as Vega,’ through to recent massively unreliable rumours suggesting GTX 1080 performance for just $250.
 Or maybe RTX 2080 performance for $250.
 Depends who you ask, which direction the wind is blowing, and who made up that particular bit of headline-baiting rumour-mongering.

-There have been reports of Navi engineering samples being put through CompuBench tests, showing graphics performance alongside the Vega 56 and Vega 64 cards, but behind when it comes to compute.
+There have been other reports of Navi engineering samples being put through CompuBench tests, showing graphics performance alongside the Vega 56 and Vega 64 cards, but behind when it comes to compute.
 The 66AF:F1 PCIe ID is marked as unknown, which is what’s leading the speculation that it’s an AMD Navi GPU.
 That does seem unlikely given Linux drivers have already been released with a 66AF GPU designated as a Vega 20 chip, and 66AF:C1 has reportedly been seen as the Radeon VII ID.

 As for power efficiency, this is something that David Wang has made clear is a top priority with the next-generation of graphics cards.
 The benefits of which has already been made apparent to team red with its first 7nm GPU, 7nm Vega Radeon Instinct for machine learning.
 GDDR6 memory is also set to improve performance over the last generations GDDR5 and GDDR5X.